ypaulsussman/yblog/content/notes/thinking_teaching_language_learning/Great Courses - Your Best Brain.md

     - Phonological loop neurons (process any info that is auditory and verbal)
       - Temporary storage
       - Retrieval
-    - Visual-spatial sketch pad neurons (process any info that is visual)
+    - Visual-spatial sketchpad neurons (process any info that is visual)
       - Object memory store (color and shape)
       - Spatial store (objects' spatial distribution and motion)
-  - Subsystems managed by 'central executive'
+  - These subsystems are managed by a 'central executive' system
-    - supervisory system that directs focus and targets information
+    - Directs focus and targets information (that is, controls attention)
-    - ensures working memory and long-term memory work together
+    - Ensures working memory and long-term memory coordinate/work together

 ### Lecture 8: How Your Brain Uses Your Senses
 - Sensation